About the scheme

 The Mytholmroyd Flood Alleviation Scheme has been developed by the Environment Agency in partnership with Calderdale Council, the local community, and partners.
 VBA, a joint venture comprising VolkerStevin, Boskalis Westminster and SNC-Lavalin’s Atkins business, is the main contractor responsible for its design and construction.

-The new flood defences will provide better protection for around 400 properties in the village and are expected to be completed in late Summer 2020.
+The new flood defences will provide better protection for around 400 properties in the village and are expected to be completed towards the end of 2020.

 Vital works to be completed as part of the scheme include: